wooldridge/ml-kerberos/README.md

    ```
 5. Copy config_sample to config.js and edit /PATH/TO, USERNAME, PASSWORD, and EXTNAME values.
 (EXTNAME will be something like `test1@MLTEST1.LOCAL`.)

-6. Run the following to create a Kerberos-enabled HTTP app server on MarkLogic:
+6. Run the following:
    ```
    node setup.js
    ```
    This will:

-   - create a database, `ml-kerberos`
+   - create a MarkLogic database, `ml-kerberos`
    - create a REST server for that database, `ml-kerberos-rest`
    - create a user `user1` with an external name
    - configure the REST server to require Kerberos authentication